 If you have students in your team, serving as a mentor is especially profound and impactful.
 This experience could be something that impacts their entire life in a tremendously positive way.
 Additionally, the workplace environment also thoroughly impacts an individual’s experiences at work.

 Think about how much time your employees spend in their workplace.
 Would it feel good, or be productive, to feel chained to one small room for 8 hours every day?
 No, and it would serve as a negative employee experience that could lead to resignation.

 You as the leader have the ability to change the environment that employees spend a significant portion of their time.
 The best way to understand the needs of this environment is to directly ask employees.
 Give them the freedom to bring in certain items from home and express themselves at work.

 Try holding a vote on major design elements of the workplace.
 All of this will positively impact the employee experience within your company.

 How To Design Your Employee Experience Strategy

-Your employee experience strategy has to be individualized to each employee.
+Your employee experience strategy has to be individualized for each employee.
 You just understand their needs, desires, and passions to create the most positive experiences for them.

-However, a general employee experience strategy can give you some insights on how to approach the issue of experience and a basic overview on how to address it.
+However, a general employee experience strategy can give you some insights into how to approach the issue of experience and a basic overview of how to address it.